Help Me Make It Through the Night: Other charting versions

 In 1971, Joe Simon hit #69 on the Hot 100 and #13 on the Hot Soul Singles chart.

 In 1972, a version by Gladys Knight & the Pips reached number 33 on the Billboard Hot 100 and number 13 on the Hot Soul Singles chart, and was a Top 10 pop hit in the United Kingdom.

 In 1974, John Holt included the song on his album 1000 Volts of Holt.
 That year, his recording of the song made it into the UK Top Ten.

 In 1975, the French Canadian singer Claude Valade recorded a French version of the song, "Aide-moi à passer la nuit," produced and distributed by London Deram Records.
 The French-language lyrics were written by Canadian singer-songwriter Christine Charbonneau.
 The recording was a success and was on the charts (peaking at number 3) for more than six months.

 In 2007, it was recorded for a second time in French, with Annie Blanchard recording it on the Musicor Records label, and the song made the Top 20 for 26 weeks, reaching a high of #6.

 Television and film appearances

+The 1972 John Huston film Fat City (film) features the song, performed by Kristofferson, in both its opening and closing credits.

 In 2013, American Idol contestant Kree Harrison sang this song during season 12 on "Songs They Wish They Had Written" week.